-Note: Changing any of the registers, other then the RCFGCAL and ALCFGRPT registers and the CHIME bit while the alarm is enabled (ALRMEN = 1), can result in a false alarm event leading to a false alarm interrupt.
+Changing any of the registers, other than the RCFGCAL and ALCFGRPT registers, and the CHIME bit while the alarm is enabled (ALRMEN = 1), can result in a false alarm event leading to a false alarm interrupt.
 To avoid a false alarm event, the timer and alarm values should only be changed while the alarm is disabled (ALRMEN = 0).
-It is recommended that the changed when RTCSYNC = 0.
+It is recommended that the ALCFGRPT register and CHIME bit be changed when RTCSYNC = 0.